$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Proofs of the results

-\begin{proof} [Proof of Remark \ref{kowariancje}]We have: $\operatorname{cov}\left( \left( X_{\tau}-X_{\sigma}\right) ^{2},\left( X_{\omega}-X_{\upsilon}\right) ^{2}\right) \allowbreak=\allowbreak$ $\mathbb{E}\left( \left( X_{\tau}-X_{\sigma}\right) ^{2}\mathbb{E(}\left( X_{\omega}-X_{\upsilon }\right) ^{2}|\mathcal{F}_{\leq\tau}^{X})\right) \allowbreak-\allowbreak (\omega-v)(\tau-\sigma)\allowbreak=\allowbreak0,$
+\begin{proof} [Proof of Remark \ref{kowariancje}]We have:

-$\operatorname{cov}\left( \left( X_{\tau}-X_{\sigma}\right) ^{3},\left( X_{\omega}-X_{\upsilon}\right) ^{3}\right) \allowbreak=\allowbreak-\left( 1-q\right) \left( \omega-\upsilon\right) \mathbb{E}X_{\upsilon}\left( X_{\tau}-X_{\sigma}\right) ^{3}\allowbreak=\allowbreak$ $-\left( 1-q\right) \left( \omega-\upsilon\right) \mathbb{E}X_{\tau}\left( X_{\tau }-X_{\sigma}\right) ^{3}\allowbreak=\allowbreak-\left( 1-q\right) \left( \omega-\upsilon\right) \mathbb{E}X_{\sigma}\left( X_{\tau}-X_{\sigma }\right) ^{3}\allowbreak=$ $\allowbreak-\left( 1-q\right) \left( \omega-\upsilon\right) \mathbb{E}\left( X_{\tau}-X_{\sigma}\right) ^{4}\allowbreak=\allowbreak$ $\left( 1-q\right) ^{2}\left( \tau-\sigma\right) \left( \omega-\upsilon\right) \sigma\allowbreak -\allowbreak-\left( 1-q\right) \left( \omega-\upsilon\right) \left( \tau-\sigma\right) (\sigma\left( 1-q\right) ^{2}\allowbreak+$ $\allowbreak\left( 2+q\right) \left( \tau-\sigma\right) \allowbreak+\allowbreak\sigma\left( 1-q^{2}\right) )\allowbreak =\allowbreak-\left( 1-q\right) \left( \tau-\sigma\right) \left( \omega-\upsilon\right) \left( \tau\left( 2+q\right) -\sigma\left( 1+2q\right) \right) .$ \end{proof}
+$\allowbreak$ \end{proof}

-\begin{proof} [Proof of Corollary \ref{rozk_q_wienera}]We multiply both sides of both formulae given in assertion 4 of the Theorem \ref{rozk_q_wienera}) by $s^{n}/\left[ n\right] _{q}$ for $\left\vert s\right\vert <1$ and sum over $n$ from $0$ to $\infty$.
-Changing order of summation and conditional expectation and applying formula 1.4 of \cite{bms} giving generating function of $q-$ Hermite polynomials, leads to (\ref{general_martyngal}) and (\ref{inverse_martyngal}) respectively.
+\begin{proof} [Proof of Corollary \ref{rozk_q_wienera}]We multiply both sides of both formulae given in assertion 4 of the Theorem \ref{rozk_q_wienera}) by $s^{n}/\left[ n\right] _{q}$ and sum over $n$ from $0$ to $\infty$.
+Now one has to use that fact that such a sum is absolutely convergent in the case of (\ref{prop1}) for $s^{2}\sigma(1-q)<1,$ while in the case of (\ref{prop2}) for $s^{2}(1-q)/\sigma<1.$Changing order of summation and conditional expectation and applying formula 1.4 of \cite{bms} giving generating function of $q-$ Hermite polynomials, leads to (\ref{general_martyngal}) and (\ref{inverse_martyngal}) respectively.
 For $q=1$ we use the same formulae but this time multiplied by $s^{n}/n!$ and after summing up with respect to $n$ we apply well known formula for generating functions of Hermite polynomials. \end{proof}